Audubon High School (New Jersey): Athletics

 The baseball team was awarded the South Jersey Group III title in 1961, 1964 and 1969.
-The team won the Group II title in 1975 (defeating runner-up New Providence High School in the finals), 1996 (vs. Newton High School), 1998 (vs. Glen Rock High School) and 2001 (vs. Newton), and Group I championships in 1994 (vs. Emerson Jr./Sr. High School), 1995 (vs. Pequannock Township High School), 2011 (Waldwick High School) and 2012 (vs. Pompton Lakes High School).
-The program's eight state championships are tied for second-most in the state.
+The team won the Group II title in 1975 (defeating runner-up New Providence High School in the finals), 1996 (vs. Newton High School), 1998 (vs. Glen Rock High School) and 2001 (vs. Newton), and Group I championships in 1994 (vs. Emerson Junior-Senior High School), 1995 (vs. Pequannock Township High School), 2011 (Waldwick High School) and 2012 (vs. Pompton Lakes High School).
+The program's seven state championships are tied for fifth-most in the state.
 From the early 1990s to the early 2000s, many considered Audubon's baseball team a dynasty; winning state championships in 1994, 1995, 1996, 1998 and 2001.
 A 3-0 win in the 1996 championship game against Emerson gave the team the Group II title and a 20-6 record for the season.
 The 1996 team finished the season with a 21-4-1 record after winning the Group II state title by defeating Newton by a score of 8-1 in the playoff finals; Audubon became the fourth school in the state to win three consecutive group titles.
 The 1998 team held on for a 7-6 win against Glen Rock to win the Group II state championship and finish the season 30-2.
 The 2001 team finished the season with a record of 28-4 after winning the Group II state championship with an 8-1 win over Newton.
 In June 2011, Audubon's baseball team defeated Waldwick High School for the Group I state championship, the team's seventh overall in the playoff era.

 The girls softball team won the Group II state championships in 1976 (defeating Hawthorne High School in the tournament final) and 1977 (vs. Rutherford High School).
 The 1977 team had a 14-run third inning on the way to winning the Group II title with a 16-3 defeat of Rutherford in the championship game.

 The field hockey team won the Central Jersey Group I sectional championship in 2010 and 2011.
 The team won the 2005 and 2006 Patriot Division championships.

 In 2018, the girls soccer team won the high school's first Group I state championship.
 The game went into penalty kicks with the win, taking down Glen Ridge High School.

+The boys cross country team won the Group I state championship in 2021.

+The boys spring / outdoor track team won the Group I state championship in 2022.